roboticsoutreach/sro_arm/cad/mech/README.md

   - 3D print
   - single piece? that sits around the wiring through hole in the turntable
   - bolted pillow blocks for bearings(8mm inner, 19mm outer, 6mm depth)
-  - axel is smooth rod (d=8mm) that is fitted into both bearings (potentially with tolerance rings)
-    - if we have difficulty with this, it may not need to be a single continuous axel since rotational coupling should be achieved by the compression rods
 - gear
   - 3D print
   - mounts to major arm segment side panel